albertovito/SrtCompare/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/vitoalbe/SrtCompare/releases)
+1. Download the latest release from the [releases](https://github.com/albertovito/SrtCompare/releases)
 2. Run the executable - no installation required

 ## Usage